 Schoolsworks' organisational chart can be found here.

 The key roles of the Company Members of the Trust are determined by the Trust’s Articles of Association and include the following:

 - The removal of any of the Trustees

 - Amendments to the Articles of Association when and if required

 - Changes to the name of the Trust

-Nick has worked in a number of posts in staff development and as a trainer in the FMCG sector and is currently employed by Camelot.
-Nick was co-chair of governors at Edward Bryant School when Schoolsworks was founded in 2012 and served a term of office as the inaugral chair of the board.
+Nick has worked in a number of posts in staff development and as a trainer in the FMCG sector.
+Nick was co-chair of governors at Edward Bryant School when Schoolsworks was founded in 2012 and served a term of office as the inaugural chair of the board.

 A full organisational chart including the Board, committees and local governance structures can be viewed here.

 Norman Rose | Chair of the Board

 Norman Rose is an experienced solicitor with a particular interest in corporate governance in non-profit organisations.